 “Let’s reject this violent anthropocentric idea that human animals are the means of which everything exists.”

 I don’t expect minorities to forget prolonged history of dehumanization but instead I ask that together we break this pejorative, white notion of animality that we currently have and that we restore our relationship with nonhuman animals.
 I’m giving this warning because from now I’ll refer to all of us as human animals.

 I’m also not going to debate, per se, the fact that nonhuman animals are people, individuals.
 That is like me, as an ally, hearing someone debate whether or not a trans woman or man is worthy of consideration because they are “just” trans.
-A trans woman or man, a person of color, a disabled community member, or a fish is a someone because it’s not their gender, race, ability or species that define their status of moral consideration, it’s the fact that they are all animals and that they are sentient – capable of feeling.We know from many scientific studies that animals (human or nonhuman) are individuals who at their most basic level seek pleasure, flee from harm, have awareness, feel love and pain.
+A trans woman or man, a person of color, a disabled community member, or a fish is a someone because it’s not their gender, race, ability or species that define their status of moral consideration, it’s the fact that they are all animals and that they are sentient – capable of feeling.We know from thousands of scientific studies that animals (human or nonhuman) are individuals who at their most basic level seek pleasure, flee from harm, have awareness, feel love and pain.